-When looking at, bear in mind that the trampoline is as good as its weakest link.
+When looking at it, bear in mind that the trampoline is as good as its weakest link.
 A killer mat is no good if the springs are too short or unresponsive.
 A tall enclosure is a letdown when the poles holding it are all flimsy.
 Believe us – it happens, and there are unscrupulous manufacturers banking on this lack of information, as most casual shoppers aren’t really aware of what to look out for.

 We always point out these issues in our trampoline reviews, as this may not be apparent at first.
-Some trampolines look simply fantastic but are a real disappointment under the hood with shoddy welding and horrible quality control – and we want to help you avoid it – no matter if you are searching for an outdoor trampoline, trampoline designed specifically for kids or gym-like mini trampoline.
-And really often we get asked same question: “What is the best trampoline?”, honestly, not an easy question to answer as price of professional trampoline can go up to $18 000, while prices for recreational trampolines vary from several hundred to several thousand dollars (Don’t miss our exclusive Black Friday trampoline deals – a perfect opportunity to purchase top-rated trampolines at unbeatable prices).
-It all depends what you really need, and that’s why we decided to put them on a test!
+Some trampolines look simply fantastic but are a real disappointment under the hood with shoddy welding and horrible quality control and we want to help you avoid it – no matter if you are searching for an outdoor trampoline, trampoline designed specifically for kids or gym-like mini trampoline.
+And really often we get asked the same question: “What is the best trampoline?”, honestly, not an easy question to answer as the price of a professional trampoline can go up to $18 000, while prices for recreational trampolines vary from several hundred to several thousand dollars (Don’t miss our exclusive Black Friday trampoline deals – a perfect opportunity to purchase top-rated trampolines at unbeatable prices).
+It all depends on what you really need, and that’s why we decided to put them on a test!

 REVIEWS OF 10 BEST OUTDOOR TRAMPOLINES